Course Requirements MS PHD

 Find more information on ROB 590 and ROB 690, including steps and the proposal form.

-Thesis Proposal and Defense PhD
+Thesis Proposal and Defense PHD

 PhD students must propose, write, and defend a thesis on an original research topic.
 At least a year prior to the final thesis defense, the student must defend a proposal to the PhD committee.
 More information can be found here.